Attendance & Absence

 There was also a change from 1st September 2013 relating to payment timescales for penalty notices.
 Charges are £60 if paid within 21 days and £120 if paid within 21-28 days.
 Legal intervention will then be issued following non-payment.

 Any requests falling under the ‘exceptional circumstances’ category need to be made in advance, using the school’s form, with an accompanying letter explaining why the circumstances are considered exceptional.
-Please do not put the school in the position of having to decline approval for holidays which could lead to a referral to the Education Welfare Service for a penalty notice to be issued.
+Please do not put the school in the position of having to decline approval for holidays which could lead to a referral to the Local Authority for a penalty notice to be issued.
 Never put your child in the position of trying to ‘cover up’ for an absence as this can be difficult and does not teach children the correct values.

 As you know, we have always had high expectations for pupil attendance at Fawbert & Barnard’s – it is part of our high standards and ‘part of the package’ when you choose us.
 Studies show a strong link between pupil attainment and attendance and we aim for every pupil to achieve as much as they can.
 To do this, their attendance needs to be as high as possible.